 Laptops generate a lot of heat.
 Processors are more power-efficient than ever, and the average temperature of a PC has dropped over time.
-But a laptop will still become warm to the touch if stressed.
+However, many laptops will still become warm to the touch when stressed.

-A fan must expel this internal heat, and it’s your responsibility to keep the fan vent clear.
+A fan (or another source of cooling) must expel this internal heat, and it’s your responsibility to keep the fan vent clear.
 If it’s obstructed, the heat has nowhere to go.
-Instead, it hangs out with your laptop’s critical components, and your laptop overheats.
-Some laptops react to this, and sometimes will shut down automatically.
-But others are real troopers and won’t complain one bit while they are slowly baked to death.
+Instead, it will get stuck around your laptop’s critical components.
+Eventually, your laptop will reach a dangerous temperature and overheat.

-Many laptops on the shelf today include a solid-state drive (SSD).
+Many laptops now include a solid-state drive (SSD).
 Since SSDs don’t have internal moving parts, they’re more resilient to motion.
-However, a good number of laptops still have a mechanical hard disk drive — which can take damage if it’s rattled too much.
+However, many older and cheaper laptops still have a mechanical hard disk drive (HDD).
+These can take damage if they’re rattled too much.

-This problem with a mechanical hard drive is due to its use of moving parts.
-A read/write head that must move to interact with the disk, which spins.
+This problem with a spinning hard drive is due to its use of moving parts.
+HDDs have a read/write head that must move to interact with the disk, which spins.
 These parts have their own inertia, so if you move your laptop while they are active, they’ll try to move along their original direction.
-This can cause contact between internal hard disk components, which in turn could cost your data.
+This can cause contact between internal hard disk components, which in turn could cost you your data.

 You can reduce the risk by only adjusting your laptop gently and not moving it when running a program that frequently accesses the hard drive.
-Treat your laptop like a baby — no quick movements.
-Instead use a gentle, soft touch.
-And make sure that you know the signs of SSD failure, too.
+Treat your laptop gently, with no quick movements.
+Even if your computer has an SSD, you should know the signs of SSD failure to detect problems early.

 It makes me nervous when people pick up laptop computers by the screen…

-Some laptops will take abuse in stride, but others will run into issues.
-Picking up a laptop by the display, for example, puts a lot of stress on the hinges.
-This can damage the hinges or surrounding materials, causing your screen to stop working.
+Some laptops will take abuse, but others can run into issues before long.
+In particular, picking up a laptop by the display puts a lot of stress on the hinges.
+They aren’t meant to handle that.
+Thus, doing so can damage the hinges or surrounding materials, causing the hinge to break or the screen to stop working.

 My laptop's power cord is so damaged, I have to spend 5+ minutes angling it just right every time I want to charge my laptop.

 Avoid this problem by bundling a cord over itself.
 Most cords come packaged this way when you receive them, and some include a little piece of Velcro you can use to keep the cord together.
-If your cable doesn’t Velcro, you can buy some yourself for cheap or use an adjustable zip-tie.
+If your cable doesn’t have Velcro, you can buy some yourself for cheap or use an adjustable zip tie.

-Another cable issue you should watch out for is putting too much strain on them.
-Don’t let the AC adapter hang in mid-air and put stress on the plug that goes into your laptop.
+You should also make sure you don’t put too much strain on your computer cables.
+Avoid having the AC adapter hang in midair; this will put stress on the plug that goes into your laptop.
 Over time, this will weaken the plug and could even damage the socket, preventing you from charging your computer.
-A bit of slack in your cables is important.
+Having a bit of slack in your cables is important.

-Laptops don’t take kindly to shakes.
-Or stirs.
-Or jarring in any way, really.
-Despite what movies might have you think, you can’t use them on the back of a motorcycle, or while running away from guys with machine guns, or in the back of a car while missiles are fired at you.
-(You’ll have to trust me on this.)
+As we looked at above, laptops don’t take kindly to shakes or other jarring.
+Despite what movies might have you think, you can’t properly use them on the back of a motorcycle, or while running away from guys with machine guns, or in the back of a car while missiles are fired at you.

-Most users buy a laptop bag to take the edge off sharp bumps.
+A lot of people buy a laptop bag to take the edge off everyday bumps and bangs.
 That’s a great first step, but you need to make sure the bag actually provides protection.
-Cheap laptop bags only include a compartment that is laptop-sized but lacks protection.
-Others will pad the sides of the bag but completely neglect to pad the top or bottom.
-And of course, the bottom is what hits the floor if you drop a bag you’re holding!
+Cheap laptop bags include a compartment that is laptop-sized, but usually lacks protection.

 An alternative is to place your laptop in a padded sleeve.
-This can protect your laptop from bumps and jolts while also keeping objects in your bag from scratching the laptop’s exterior.
+This can protect your laptop from jolts while also keeping objects in your bag from scratching the machine’s exterior.
 Just make sure the sleeve is padded.
-A cheap sleeve, like a cheap bag, may be too thin to offer real protection.
+A cheap sleeve, like a lousy bag, may be too thin to offer real protection.